qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

       }
     }

+.. _pages/tool/generator_config#syntax:

 Syntax
 ======

 Apart from the general Json rules, you can place '=' in front of job and key names, to indicate that this feature should prevail as specified when configs get merged.
-See :doc:`here <generator_config_articles#job_shadowing_and_partial_overriding>` for more details on that.
-The config system also allows the use of *macros*, details of which can be found :doc:`here <generator_config_articles#let_key>`.
+See :ref:`here <pages/tool/generator_config_articles#job_shadowing_and_partial_overriding>` for more details on that.
+The config system also allows the use of *macros*, details of which can be found :ref:`here <pages/tool/generator_config_articles#let_key>`.

+.. _pages/tool/generator_config#valid_job_keys:

 Valid Job Keys
 ==============